About Me

 • Cost management.

-Alongside that I’m also a Backend Engineer.
-I’m currently most proficient with Python and bash, and have previously worked on projects using:
+On the software engineering side, I’m currently most proficient with Python and bash, and have previously worked on projects using:

 Languages and Frameworks